-But little can be learned of the early life of this brave and noble officer.
-He came from Ireland to America in his boyhood.
-His grandfather fell at the head of a Read more
+But little can be learned of the early life of this brave and Read more

 Taken from the 3rd Wisconsin Reunion Booklets